For SellersSeller Guide

 Margin (31%)Above average+0.25x

-This is a strong outcome for an HVAC business.
-The combination of recurring revenue, above-average growth, and management depth pushes this business toward the top of its industry range.
+This outcome reflects a strong valuation for an HVAC business, driven by its recurring revenue, above-average growth, and robust management structure, pushing it toward the higher end of its industry's valuation spectrum.

 What Reduces Your Business's Value

-Unresolved legal issues: Pending litigation, regulatory investigations, or unresolved disputes create contingent liabilities that buyers will either price in or use as a reason to walk.
+• Unresolved legal or regulatory issues: Pending litigation, compliance deficiencies, or regulatory investigations create contingent liabilities that buyers will price in or use as grounds to withdraw.

-Outdated technology or equipment: Significant near-term capex requirements reduce the effective cash flow buyers are buying.
+• Outdated technology or equipment: Significant near-term capital expenditure requirements to modernize assets reduce the effective cash flow available to buyers.

 Enterprise Value: $20,000,000